Yilan Airfield: Post-war usage

 After the war in 1945, Giran Airfield was abandoned by the Japanese forces, however, the KMT quickly acquired the airfield when they arrived to Taiwan.
 The northern and secret airfield were dismantled.
 Giran Airfield was used as an emergency landing ground, and also as a weather station.
 The airfield was renamed to Yilan, was paved by 5000 feet, and maintenance facilities installed approximately on the north-eastern side.
 Yilan Airfield was later handed over to the Taiwanese navy, which stationed one PC-3 Orion aircraft on the airfield as an airborne early warning aircraft.
 There was plans by the Navy to expand and upgrade the airfield's capabilities, however, it faced issues from the local government and nearby residents.
 These attempts were abandoned, and military was withdrawn along with the airfield closing down in 1973.

 Current usage

+During the Japanese colonial period, several aircraft hangars were built in Yilan.
+The Yuanshan Hangar was one of those used to house Kamikaze fighter jets during World War II.
+Today, a bamboo aircraft is placed inside the hangar to represent the fighter jets of that era.

 The site of the former three airfields were repurposed and their current usage are as follows: